 An ‘Outstanding Universal Value’ or OUV describes why the designated site is one of the most remarkable places on earth.
 Outstanding Universal Value means cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
 As such, the permanent protection of this heritage is of the highest importance to the international community as a whole.

-Geological processes (Criterion 77 viii OG)
+Geological processes (Criterion viii)

-Ecological and biological processes (Criterion 77 ix OG)
+Ecological and biological processes (Criterion ix)

-Biodiversity (Criterion 77 x OG)
+Biodiversity (Criterion x)

-Despite its tranquil appearance, the Wadden Sea World Heritage is the largest wilderness in Europe and a one of the main hotspots of biodiversity in the world.
+Despite its tranquil appearance, the Wadden Sea World Heritage is among the largest wildernesses in Europe and a one of the main hotspots of biodiversity in the world.
 The Wadden Sea sustains over 10,000 species of plants and animals.
 In addition, it plays an indispensable role well beyond its borders: the richness of local species is crucial for up to 12 million of migratory birds that make a stopover in the area on their journey to their wintering or summering grounds.

 Intact and protected